econnet/econ/motivation.rst

 Benefits of `open development`_ are many, but can be summarized by

-- *information sharing is easy and reduces effort*
+- *Sharing* an information repository *reduces effort* to **create** the information and to *use* (**select**) it.
+  (create-select is evolution: i.e. less evolution effort, less development effort).

-More detailed:
+More detailed: Open source (open information)

-- Sharing information means overall less effort and thus also less energy waste and less footprint.
+- means overall less effort and thus also less energy waste and less footprint
-- Open source lowers the threshold to enter the market of complex products
+- lowers the threshold to enter the market of complex products
 - produces supply better fitting the demand
   (big companies cannot react to `niche`_ needs)
 - removes the dominance of big companies, which stand for inequality